Andrea de Cesaris

 De Cesaris started 208 Formula One Grands Prix without victory, holding the record for the most races without a win from 1989 until being surpassed by Nico Hülkenberg at the 2024 Miami Grand Prix.
 A string of accidents early in his career earned him a reputation for being a fast but wild driver.

 In 2005 and 2006, de Cesaris competed in the Grand Prix Masters formula for retired Formula One drivers.
 He died on 5 October 2014 after losing control of his motorcycle on Rome's Grande Raccordo Anulare motorway.

 Driving career

 Pre-Formula One

-A multiple karting champion, he graduated to Formula 3 in Britain, winning numerous events and finishing 2nd in the 1979 British Formula Three Championship, as runner up to Chico Serra.
+A multiple karting champion, de Cesaris graduated to Formula 3 in Britain, winning numerous events and finishing second in the 1979 British Formula Three Championship, as runner up to Chico Serra.
 From Formula 3, he graduated to Formula 2 with future McLaren boss Ron Dennis' Project 4 team.